 Additionally, with apprenticeship experiences, students can effectively apply information learned in the classroom to experiences in the “real world.”
 From an employer’s perspective, apprenticeships help the student bridge the gap between theoretical knowledge and practical skills.

-Indeed, there are many benefits associated with. . .read more
+Indeed, there are many benefits. . .read more

 Learn about business ethics courses offered at community colleges and how the curriculum can enhance your job candidacy and resume.

 With the scandals of Enron, Tyco, and WorldCom in the not-too-distant past, today's corporate world demands a mixture of business acumen and ethics.
 To combat corruption, many employers are specifically looking to hire candidates that have business ethics qualifications.
 If you are looking for ways to enhance your resume and candidacy, consider enrolling in an ethics business class at your community college.

 What are Ethics Business Courses?

 Courses in business ethics are relatively new options, but they are certainly growing in relevance.
 As the Business Network explains, "Business ethics consists of a set of moral principles and values that govern the behavior of the organization with respect to what is right and what is wrong."

 Specifically, business ethics courses outline the moral philosophies and obligations of any company.
 Business ethics classes often explore topics such as: